Jalal al-Rowaishan

+He survived an airstrike by Saudi warplanes in 2016.
+He appeared in a 12 January 2024 documentary in which he narrated about his ordeal.

 Early life and education

 al-Rowaishan was born in 1965 in a village in Khawlan district, west of Sanaa.
 He started his formal education in a high school in Sanaa and graduated in 1980.
 He joined the Police College and graduating in 1985.
 He also holds a Diploma in police Sciences, and Bachelor of Sharia law from the University of Sanaa.

 Career

 After the unification of Yemen in 1990, he was appointed deputy director general of the Political Security branch in Marib Governorate, and then as general manager, which he served until 2003.